Steve Johnson (Colorado politician)

-Steve Johnson is an American former politician.
+Steve Johnson (born April 21, 1960) is an American former politician.
 He was a county commissioner of Larimer County, Colorado, and a Republican member of the Colorado Senate.
 From 2003 to 2009, Johnson represented the 15th Senate district, encompassing rural Larimer County and the cities of Loveland and Estes Park.
 Previously he was a member of the Colorado House of Representatives from 1997 through 2002.

 Biography

 Johnson holds a bachelor's degree in chemistry and a D.V.M. from Colorado State University, Johnson worked as a veterinarian in Loveland, Colorado, and currently works as a county supervisor for Larimer County.
 He has taught science at Heritage Christian High School.
 Johnson is married and has no children.

 Johnson was a member of the Larimer County Planning Commission from 1987 to 1996, and was first elected to the State House in 1996.
 In 2002, he was elected to the State Senate over Democrat Kathy Gilliland, and was re-elected in 2006, defeating Democrat Jennifer Miller.